Best south america Ski resorts in 2026

 Wait, What about Nevados de Chillan in Chile?

 Chile’s stand-alone ski destination Chillan sits between the Central Valley and the Lake District, combining the best of both regions: good snowfall and drier conditions, and a good mix of alpine skiing and trees, with a massive volcano that can be explored for days with one of our qualified guides on select guided trips.
+One of our all time favorites in the Andes.

 No Worm For The Early Bird

 Overall expect later starts compared to what you are used to at most resorts in the Northern Hemisphere.
-The 7:00am rush to get to the tram line-up simply does not exist in the Andes.
+The pre-dawn rush to get to the tram line-up simply does not exist in the Andes.
 Most ski resorts open by 9:00am but full mountain operations can be delayed until mid-morning for no apparent reason.

 Resort Infrastructure